KJV

 c.
 If you earnestly obey My commandments: God simply promised to provide for Israel if they chose to obey Him and put Him first.
 As Jesus said: seek first the kingdom of God and His righteousness, and all these things shall be added to you (Matthew 6:33).

 i.
-The promise of the blessing of rain was important, because one of the attractive of the Canaanite gods was Baal — the god who was said to control the weather and rain.
+The promise of the blessing of rain was important, because one of the attractive Canaanite gods was Baal — the god who was said to control the weather and rain.
 Perhaps the Israelites would be tempted to think, “well, we are in Canaan, and if we want rain, we should worship the Canaanite god of rain.”
 But the LORD makes it clear that if they would worship and obey Him, He would supply abundant rain.

 d.
 The early rain and the latter rain: The early rain fell in October and November and was important to help soften the ground for plowing and preparing the soil for the seed.
 The latter rain fell about April, and helped the crops come to final harvest.